Albert Harris (composer)

 He was music director for Barbra Streisand on the TV special "Barbra and Other Instruments," music orchestrator and arranger for Cher’s album "Bittersweet Moonlight" and was music arranger for Roberta Flack for appearances in Hollywood.
 Harris was the composer and conductor for Quinn Martin Productions, specifically "Cannon", "Barnaby Jones", "Streets of San Francisco" and "FBI."
 Over a period of 30 years, Mr. Harris was employed by all the major film studios as an orchestrator and composer.

 A popular teacher and lecturer in Los Angeles, he was invited to speak at the Santa Barbara Academy of the West by Darius Milhaud.
-While he was president of the American Society of Music Arrangers (a post he held from 1989–91), he co-lectured at a composer's workshop with Henry Mancini.
+While he was president of the American Society of Music Arrangers (a post he held from 1989 to 1991), he co-lectured at a composer's workshop with Henry Mancini.

 Albert Harris was a member of Composers and Lyricists Guild of America, on the board of directors of the American Society of Music Arrangers.
-He won the National Composer's Award for his "Concerto de California" scored for guitar and String Quartet.
+He won the National Composer's Award for his "Concerto de California" scored for guitar and string quartet.
 Among those nominating Harris was Aaron Copland with whom Harris shares a harmonic language that, in the words of Ned Rorem, "sounds like the great outdoors".
 Harris retired from film and television work in 1990.

 He married Diane Smith, from New Zealand, in California in 1986, and the couple retired to New Zealand in 1992.
 He died in Auckland.
 He is survived by his wife Diane Harris and his sister Bette Friedman.